Jason Todd was the 2nd Robin. For others who've taken on the mantle of Robin:

 This costume consists of a Red Tunic with gray pants.
 The utility belt is larger and contains circular throwing discs.
 The cowl is much like Batman's, minus the ears.
 The cape also seconds as a glider.

 His costume is a very militaristic version of the Bat-Suit.
 Features heavy armor in both gray and black.
 The ears are shorter, and there is no opening by the mouth, but is protected by an armored covering instead.
 His lenses were tinted red to strike fear into the criminals.
 He carries two pistols and his utility belt is seen to have other lethal weapons.
 Much like the Red Hood mask, Jason wears a domino mask under the cowl as well.

 - Hair: Black (it was red in Pre-Crisis continuity and was briefly restored in regular continuity, until the Flashpoint revamp set it back to black).

-Unusual Features: Jason briefly had a gray or white streak in his hair from his revival in a Lazarus Pit, but this feature was dropped from the character as it made him look older.
+- Unusual Features: Jason briefly had a gray streak or sometimes a white streak in his hair from his revival from the Lazarus Pit, but this feature was later dropped altogether from the character as it made him look much older than what was intended.

 Batman: The Dark Knight Returns